Havana

 Who Should Book Havana

-Havana works leading for diners who want a deliberate meal rather than a quick dinner before a sunset walk.
-It fits couples on a longer Acadia itinerary, solo travelers serious about eating well on the road, and small groups where everyone is engaged with what is on the plate.
+Havana works well for diners who want a deliberate meal rather than a quick dinner before a sunset walk.
+It fits couples on a longer Acadia itinerary, solo travelers serious about eating well on the road, small groups where everyone is engaged with what is on the plate.
 If your priority is a fast turnaround or a very casual atmosphere, other options along Main Street will suit you better.
 For context on the broader dining scene, see our full Bar Harbor restaurants guide.

 Booking and Logistics

 Booking Havana is rated Easy, which is a meaningful advantage in a summer-season destination where popular restaurants fill quickly.
-Bar Harbor's peak window runs from late June through Labor Day, and a restaurant with Havana's credentials will see that window tighten.
+Bar Harbor's peak window runs from late June through Labor Day, a restaurant with Havana's credentials will see that window tighten.
 Book ahead by at least a week during peak season even if same-week availability often exists.
 Off-season visits, particularly in May, early June, or October, will find more flexibility and a quieter room.

 No price range is confirmed in the database, so budget conservatively for a sourcing-led American dinner with a serious wine list.
 Think $80–$120 per person with wine as a reasonable working estimate for a restaurant at this recognition level in a high-season coastal market, though you should verify current pricing directly before booking.
 Address: 318 Main St, Bar Harbor, ME 04609.

-If you are building a broader Acadia trip, pair a Havana dinner with time spent exploring the area's other offerings , see our Bar Harbor bars guide, Bar Harbor hotels guide, Bar Harbor wineries guide, and Bar Harbor experiences guide for a fuller picture.
+If you are building a broader Acadia trip, pair a Havana dinner with time spent exploring the area's other offerings, see our Bar Harbor bars guide, Bar Harbor hotels guide, Bar Harbor wineries guide, and Bar Harbor experiences guide for a fuller picture.

 How It Compares